 And at the start of 7, after having sex with Larry she's lost all her purity and goodness, and abandons him to find a "real man".
 While he's tied up.
 In a room she (accidentally) set on fire.
 Does having sex with Larry make you evil, or does he simply have a very bad track record?

 In Mass Effect, Liara has little social skills due to spending decades on solitary studies.
 Guess what?
 She is also a virgin.
 Ash, not so much.
-Also, Liara is the species equivalent of around 20-something human years old... which is 106.
+Also, Liara's species lives to be about 1000 and she's 106 so she would be 18-22.
 However, she is an archeologist specializing the Protheans, and she did piece together from her research that something happened to the Protheans and organic life before them consistently (which is the Reapers, the main threat within the storyline), so she's clearly not stupid.
 She states her social inability is from her constant researching in the field and out of it leaving her alone for lengthy amounts of time.

 Princess Cassidy in The Royal Trap, due to having been kept so excessively sheltered by her parents that she hadn't even seen naked statuary.
 When the main character commented that there was a difference between men's and women's bodies she replied "Of course.
 That's why women wear gowns."

 Matt of Concession almost seems to gain 20 IQ points after hooking up with Joel.
 Most likely related to how badly closeted he was before then.